vanessawhattam/HL7-Pipeline/README.md

 - `hl7_totext_conversion.ipynb`: This file converts the HL7 messages to *.txt files so that they can be read into a pandas dataframe
 - `time_limiting_function.ipynb`: This file limits the files read to those that were received within the last 24 hours.
 This reduces the runtime of the script
 - `hl7_dataframe_testing.ipynb`: This file is the one that actually reads in the HL7 messages, parses them into a dataframe, aggregates based on facility and date, and cleans the facility names
+- `facility_list.csv`: This file contains a crosswalk for the various facility names sent in the MSH segment of the HL7 messages to a clean version of the facility name.
+This file is necessary for the code to work, as well as ensuring continuity in feeds as facilities change their names.
+The file can be found in the shared folder on the network drive: [REDACTED]

 ## Package dependencies
 The original code was written under Python 3.12.0.
 Required packages include `os`, `re`, `pandas`, `datetime`, `collections`, `statsmodels.api`, `pyodbc`.